AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 2. Constants including those that are not preelaborable shall not be denoted in Global, Depends, Initializes or Refined_State aspects.
-[This means that non-preelaborable constants are not taken into account in determining and checking dependency relations.
-This may change in the future to facilitate a more in depth and complete analysis.]
+[This means that non-preelaborable constants are not taken into account in determining and checking dependency relations.]

 .. _etu-object_declarations: